Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Heavy-Tailed Noise

-In Section \ref{sec: algo}, we have shown how to obtain the convergence rate of the last iterate of CSMD in a unified manner.
-However, prior expected bounds require the finite variance assumption to obtain the convergence rates, which may be too optimistic in modern machine learning.
-As pointed out by recent studies, e.g., \citet{mirek2011heavy,simsekli2019tail,zhang2020adaptive,zhou2020towards,gurbuzbalaban2021fractional,camuto2021asymmetric,hodgkinson2021multiplicative}, the noises in different tasks are observed having heavy tails, meaning that they only have a finite $p$-th moment where $p\in(1,2)$.
+In Section \ref{sec:main-algo}, we have shown how to obtain the convergence rate of the last iterate of CSMD in a unified manner.
+However, the in-expectation bounds require the finite variance assumption, which may be too optimistic in modern machine learning.
+As pointed out by recent studies, e.g., \citet{mirek2011heavy,pmlr-v97-simsekli19a,NEURIPS2020_b05b57f6,NEURIPS2020_f3f27a32,pmlr-v130-gurbuzbalaban21a,pmlr-v139-camuto21a,pmlr-v139-hodgkinson21a}, noises in different tasks are observed to have heavy tails, meaning that they only have a finite $p$-th moment where $p\in\left(1,2\right)$.

 Naturally, one would ask whether the last iterate of stochastic gradient methods can still converge under this new challenging assumption.
 Surprisingly, the answer is still yes.
-In this section, we extend our proof idea used before to obtain the expected last-iterate convergence rate of Algorithm \ref{alg:algo} under heavy-tailed noises (see Assumption 5C below).
+In this section, we extend the idea used before to obtain the in-expectation last-iterate convergence rate of Algorithm \ref{alg:CSMD} under heavy-tailed noise (see Assumption \ref{enu:A5C} below).
 As far as we know, this is a new result in the related area.